Rebecca Adamson - Founder and President

 Nick began working for First Peoples Worldwide in August of 2012.
 He graduated from Hunter College in 2011, where he studied political science and media.
 Prior to joining the First Peoples team, he helped manage a renewable energy initiative on an organic farm, interned with an organization that provides consulting services to student food cooperatives, and did volunteer advocacy work for the United Nations Association of Greater Philadelphia.
 He enjoys reading, travel and gardening.

-Britnae Purdy - Grants and Communications Intern
+Britnae Purdy - Communications Manager

 Mark Betancourt - Media Consultant